Couple renting first apartment together and moving in

 7. Apply for a Lease

 Before renting, you will most likely need to go through an application process.
-Many apartment complexes require a valid photo ID, proof of employment, and/or monthly income (possibly pay stubs from multiple pay periods), and proof of renter’s insurance.
-A non-refundable application fee may also be required.
+Many apartment complexes require:

 The management company may also perform a credit check when completing your rental application.
 A credit score may not fully decide if you qualify, but it's a good idea to check your credit report when you start looking for places!